garrandall/popular-music-data/tracks/turn-it-up-chamillionaire-lil--flip.md

 We got that oomp spray, but it still stank
 You a lame so yo dame playin mind games
 Ima pimp so I stay in that mindframe
-Niggaz talk shit untill I let that nine bang
+Niggas talk shit untill I let that nine bang
 Me and Duke in that maybach switchin lanes